Let me guide you to Figueira da Foz, a charmingly old fashioned seaside resort. It is the epitome of a South European vacation destination, indeed.

 How to Get There

-Travelling by train is a very convenient – and also elegant way – to get to Figueira da Foz.
+Travelling by train is a very convenient – and also an elegant way – to get to Figueira da Foz.
 For a reason: It’s fast, reliable, and relatively reasonably priced – especially if you book ahead.

 However, apart from Coimbra, there are very few direct trains going to Figueira da Foz, therefore bus travel might be the better and most of all faster option.